TheNuclearNexus/ItemComponentUpdater/README.md

 python3 main.py -h
 ```

 The script will also output a `functions.yaml` file within the datapack.
-This file shows all occurences of `item` nbt it could find.
+This file shows all occurences of `item` nbt it could find as well as potential fixes for the path.
+It can be wrong so copying and pasting directly is not recommended.
 This doesn't account for all cases such as item nbt hiding within storage.

 ## Planned features
 - Updating `give`, `item`, and `clear` commands